delahee/linc_ffmpeg/README.md

 Q&A :

+What is the state of the library ?
+- Is is under active development, we are now dumping data, decoding frames, next step is having an operational SDL player.

 Is there dependencies ?
 - We use ffmpeg binaries directly so ffmpeg binaries is a dependency, no other libraries should be involved.